cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Note that if the same CredentialRequest is received twice by the server, the response needs to be the same in both cases (since this would be the case for real clients).
-For protection against this attack, one would apply the encryption function in the construction of envelope to all the key material in envelope.
+For protection against this attack, one would apply the encryption function in the construction of the envelope to all the key material in the envelope.
 The server S will have two keys MK, MK' for a pseudorandom function f. f refers to a regular pseudorandom function such as HMAC or CMAC.
 Upon receiving a CredentialRequest for a non-existing client client_identity, S computes oprf_key=f(MK; client_identity) and oprf_key'=f(MK'; client_identity) and responds with CredentialResponse carrying Z=M^oprf_key and envelope, where the latter is computed as follows. prk is set to oprf_key' and secret_creds is set to the all-zero string (of the length of a regular envelope plaintext).
-Care needs to be taken to avoid side channel leakage (e.g., timing) from helping differentiate these operations from a regular server response.
+Care needs to be taken to avoid side-channel leakage (e.g., timing) from helping differentiate these operations from a regular server response.
-The above requires changes to the server-side implementation but not to the protocol itself or the client side.
+The above requires changes to the server-side implementation but not to the protocol itself or the client-side.

 There is one form of leakage that the above allows and whose prevention would require a change in OPAQUE.